 No expandable storage

-The OnePlus Nord range is quickly becoming one of the most recognisable mid-range smartphone brands as the company looks to bring an impressive featureset to those on a budget.
+The OnePlus Nord range is quickly becoming one of the most recognisable mid-range smartphone brands, as the company looks to bring impressive features to those on a budget.
 The second-generation handset in the series - the OnePlus Nord 2 - does just that.
 It boasts built-in 5G support, an impressive 6.3-inch 90Hz display, and a powerful 65W charger, which means it can fully charge in just over half an hour.

 Another highlight of the OnePlus Nord 2 5G is its triple camera setup, which includes a 50MP main lens.
 Not only is this packed array capable of producing well-lit, accurate images, but it also means you can shoot 4K video.
 However, it’s worth noting that recording 4K footage will eat up the handset’s built-in storage quickly, and there’s no option to expand via microSD.